C4AI/blab-controller/INSTALL.md

       poetry run pip install gunicorn daphne
       ```

-    - Create the service files for Gunicorn and Daphne in the directory */etc/systemd/system/*, changing the usernames,
+    - Create the service files for Gunicorn, Daphne and Celery in the directory */etc/systemd/system/*, changing the usernames,
       ports and paths as needed:

         ```ini